Custom Environments for JupyterHub¶

 .

-This way, you can later recognize easier how you built the kernel and on which hardware it
+This way, you can later recognize easier how and where you built the kernel,

 Preliminary Steps¶